sedc-codecademy/mkwd11-js-06-nodejsadv/G10/Class05/README.md

 The idea for this app is to create an app that will enable any client side app to get or add data about artists and their songs.

-- Search for artists
+- Search for artists by name
-- Search for songs
+- Search for songs by title
 - See all songs by artist
 - See all songs by genre
 - Add new song